nx-lr/protea/readme.md

 ### About the Project

-Saga aims to be a language with a syntax very familiar to JavaScript and React developers, including those who use tools such as Gatsby, Next.JS or Styled Components.

-Saga is a compiler and a framework combined and has features specific to client and server-side app development: built-in styles, markup, schemas, routing and queries.
+Saga is a statically typed language and framework designed for building cross-platform performant apps for the entire tech stack, embedded with features specific to client and server-side app development: built-in styles, markup, schemas, routing and queries.

 It is designed to express common programming patterns in a concise, elegant and type-safe way, integrating features from different object-oriented and functional languages.
+It gives gives you developer a lot of power.
+Anything you can do in other languages, you can do in V.

+It's similar to JavaScript and its design has also been influenced by Go, Rust, Swift, Kotlin, ReScript and Python.
+Saga is the language for folks who don't necessarily love JavaScript, but who still acknowledge its importance.

 ### Features